qcri-social/heritage_jocch2020/README.md

 Check out our online [demo](https://aidr-heritage.qcri.org/).
 Use one of the existing images or upload your own to determine whether the image is heritage-related or not and whether it shows any damage or not.

 ## Dataset
-The dataset used in this paper can be download [here](https://crisisnlp.qcri.org).
+The dataset used in this paper will be available [here](https://crisisnlp.qcri.org).